BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 ### Replacing a signing key

-Let's assume that David has lost his signing device.
+Let's assume that David, one of the heirs, has lost his signing device.
 He did not lose the seed phrase backup, so he could theoretically just import his private key into a new device.
 But since they are dealing with their family savings, the Joneses don't want to take any chances.
-They decide to replace David's key, which is part of the inheritance key set, with a new one.
-They would follow the same approach if David had lost the seed phrase backup or had reason to believe that it had been compromised.
+They decide to replace David's key, which is part of the inheritance key set.
+The family would follow the same approach if David had lost the seed phrase backup or had reason to believe that it had been compromised.

 #### Adding the new key

-After David received the new signing device, he exports the extendend public key, just like he did during the [wallet creation]() process.
+After David received the new signing device, he exports the extendend public key, just like he did during the [wallet creation]({{ '/guide/inheritance-wallet/wallet-creation/#adding-the-inheritance-keys' | relative_url }}) process.
 He then shares it with his parents via a shared chat on Signal.
 As soon as they receive David's XPUB, Bob opens our application and navigates to the wallet settings.
 The prototype below lets you click through the key replacement flow:

 {% include prototype.html
    link = "https://www.figma.com/proto/h5GP5v5dYfpXXfEUXf6nvC/Inheritance-wallet?page-id=6295%3A8715&type=design&node-id=6466-13302&viewport=337%2C-87%2C0.17&t=ctQmwe5HnelSERog-1&scaling=min-zoom&starting-point-node-id=6466%3A13302&show-proto-sidebar=1&mode=design"